HBLocker/RouterOS/Readme.md

 The strings "admin" and "devel" are used as part of a login check for a developer login option.
 The code compares the input password string with the string "devel" to check if the user is trying to log in as a developer.
 If the input password matches "devel", then the code proceeds to check if the user has the "admin" option package.

 The use of these strings suggests that the binary has different login options for different types of users, such as a regular user and a developer.
 The "devel" string is used as an identifier for the developer login option, while the "admin" string is used as a flag to check if the user has the necessary option package to access certain functionalities.
+There has to be a

 ```c
 FUN_00014260